 UIT and GreyCastle Security recently teamed up to educate UND faculty, staff, and students on cyber threats.
 Topics included: mobile device security, WiFi security, web browsing security, and email security.
 We want to change behaviors and give individuals the knowledge to better protect themselves from the many threats in the cyber world.

 With the rapid increase in cyber threats, the office of the CIO is taking steps to ensure protection of all UND systems.
 Working collaboratively with the IT Directors across the university, the CIO has initiated implementation of an endpoint security solution for all UND owned computers and servers.
 The software is designed to help detect and prevent computer viruses and other malicious software.

 The North Dakota University System recently incorporated Duo two-factor authentication into PeopleSoft services (HRMS and Finance).
 Duo adds an extra layer of protection and is convenient because it allows phone and mobile devices as the second form of authentication.
 This significantly reduces the threat of unauthorized access to user accounts and protects sensitive personal information from illegitimate disclosure or alteration.

-UND will soon offer a more secure wireless experience by implementing the UND Secure wireless network.
+UND recently transitioned to a more secured wireless network by implementing the UND Secured.
 This secure wireless connection will include complete encryption between endpoints.
-The current UND wireless network relies on application encryption.

 Send Files is a secure way to send files that requires the sender to login with their NDUS.identifier credentials and also complete DUO authentication.
 Senders must be signed up with DUO first.
 After logging in, the sender can drag and drop files to send.
 Once sent, the recipient will receive an email that comes from the Sender’s Name [firstname.lastname@example.org].
 The email will contain a link to the file/s.
 Once the recipient clicks on the link, they will be prompted to enter NDUS.identifier credentials.